 The enemy will not only attack your life, but he’ll deceive you by getting you to play the blame game instead of resisting him.
-The blame game is designed to get you to abandon your faith and everything that contributes to developing strong faith.
+The devil’s goal for the blame game is to get you to abandon your faith and everything that contributes to developing strong faith.

-I have made an observation over my 34 years of ministry that really seems to hold true.
+I have made an observation over my 35 years of ministry that really seems to hold true.
 I have noticed that when Christians experience extended hardship of any kind, they often forget that it is an attack of the enemy and so they don’t fight back.
 When an attack continues for an extended period of time and they don’t resist the attacks of the enemy, discouragement begins to take hold and the blame game begins.
 The thoughts come, God, what is happening?
 I have done all I know to do.
 Why is this happening?
 Why don’t you do something?
-The blame eventually moves from God over to those that represent God in their life.
-Their church, their Pastor, and other Christians start to become the object of their blame and disappointment.
-As I said, this is a strategy of the devil to cause a Christian to deceive Christians into abandoning their faith in God and the very people who God had used to help them become established in their walk with Him.
+The blame begins with God.
+Those questions are aimed at Him.
+I have too often have we heard someone say, God’s never done a thing for me!
+I prayed and nothing happened.
+The blame then moves to those that represent God in their life.
+Their Pastor, their church, and then other Christians start to become the object of their blame and disappointment.
+As I said, this is a strategy of the devil to deceive Christians into abandoning their faith in God and the very people who God had used to help them become established in their walk with Him.

-It’s not long before they suddenly stop being involved in serving at their church and quit attending.
-At first they visit other churches because they’ve made their church the problem through their blame.
+It’s not long before they suddenly stop being involved in coming to or serving at their church.
+At first they visit other churches because they’ve made their Pastor and church the problem through their blame.
 That doesn’t help so they eventually just quit going anywhere.
-They either stop fellowshipping with other Christians or begin to hang out with disgruntled ones continuously rehearsing their offenses.
+Then they either stop fellowshipping with other Christians or begin to hang out with disgruntled ones continuously rehearsing their offenses.
 Their Bible reading and praying often declines.
 A critical side to them becomes amplified.
-A return to some past carnal behaviors surface and when this happens, the devil has succeeded in his goal to knock them off course.
+A return to some past carnal behaviors surface and when this happens, the devil is succeeding in his goal to knock them off course.

-Know today that I am standing with you in prayer for God’s best in every area of your life.
+I want you to know today, that I am standing with you in prayer for God’s best in every area of your life.
 Win the fight in the spirit.
 Don’t play the blame game.
 Don’t get double minded.
 Have faith.
 Be honest with God about feelings of discouragement, but then learn to instinctively resist the enemy and discouragement.
-Instead begin to proclaim His promises over your life and move forward!
+Rebuke Satan like Jesus did!
+Get behind thee Satan!
+Can you say that?
+Instead begin to proclaim God’s promises over your life and move forward!
 Find others to pray in faith with you!
 If you do, you’ll be able so see God instructing and leading you step-by-step in how to walk out your victory in Him.
+In time, the waters will calm when you walk in your authority as a believer!
 Don’t shrink back.
 Draw closer to God as we are instructed to in James 4:8 (NKJV) “Draw near to God and He will draw near to you.
 Cleanse your hands, you sinners; and purify your hearts, you double-minded.”
 God has not forsaken you.
 Don’t you forsake Him!

 In closing, lift your head and proclaim in faith: “The LORD is a refuge for the oppressed, a stronghold in times of trouble.
 Those who know your name will trust in you, for you, LORD, have never forsaken those who seek you.”
 (Psalm 9:9-10 NIV)